jul-des/DL-AtCM/README.md

 ## Model Finetuning

 We have built two different models, both by finetuning ECG-FM.
-We finetune one model (AC_CMR) to predict cardiac magnetic resonance imaging features of atrial cardiopathy from 12 lead ECG.
+We finetune one model (AtCM_CMR) to predict cardiac magnetic resonance imaging features of atrial cardiopathy from 12 lead ECG.
 We finetune a second model (DL_AF) to identify patients with previous diagnosis of atrial fibrillation directly.

 The models and helper functions are defined in ModelClassAtCM_CMR.py and ModelClassDL_AF respectively.
 The hyperparameters are defined in config.yaml and the finetuning is performed in model_finetuning_AtCM_cmr.py and model_finetuning_dl_af.py respectively.